gvwilson/sensibleadventures/iffy/iffy.md

 "Don't see no groceries," he grumbled accusingly, squinting at the rod.

-"I just asked her to pick up a couple o' things,"
+"I just asked she to pick up a couple o' things,"
 Aunt Naggie said,
 sticking her head up through an open hatch like a turtle cautiously checking that the world outside its shell was safe.